hyrmn/hyr.mn/src/posts/mapping-objects-in-csharp.md

 Again, I would not actually use this in production code although, honestly, to me the Select statement reads fairly nice.

 The reason that I don't like the implicit cast here is that it hides the complexity in a way that I'd rather keep centered.
 And, as with our explicit cast, it forces the caller to understand too much of your internal implementation.
-But, it's useful to understand explicit and implicit type conversions as they can come in handy.
+But, it's useful to understand explicit and implicit type conversions so you can know when, and when not, to use them.

 ## Wrapping up